 1. Rental Properties

 Investing in rental properties can be a great choice because it is a proven path that has helped to build wealth for many millionaires and billionaires.
-You could invest in commercial properties, single-family homes, condos, duplexes, and apartment buildings.
+You could invest in income-generating assets like commercial properties, single-family homes, condos, duplexes, and apartment buildings.

 Landlords make money through monthly rental income, as well as appreciation in the value of the real estate.